troyelbe/NBA-ClutchRating/README.md

 # NBA-ClutchRating
-This project showcases the development of a data-driven model to quantify clutch performance metrics for NBA players based on in-game statistics.
+This project showcases the development of a data-driven model to quantify clutch performance and player rating metrics for NBA players based on in-game statistics.